 Art aficionados will be drawn to the Museum of Contemporary Art, a sleek and serene structure just removed from the hum of Michigan Avenue.
 Exhibitions here showcase works by important current artists from around the world.

 With your shopping and cultural wish lists checked, indulge the other senses.
+For a caffeine boost, visit the recently opened Starbucks Reserve Roastery for all your caffeine-related needs.
+This five-story shrine to coffee also features a full kitchen/bakery and mixologist-crafted beverages.
 Pop into The Purple Pig, but get there early; the snug space draws crowds for its Spanish-inflected small plates (and rock ’n’ roll soundtrack).

 Lunch like a celeb (and quite possibly with one) at RL, the Ralph Lauren restaurant that is as fashionable as its founder.
-For a four-star dining experience, book a table at Spiaggia, chef Tony Mantuano’s bastion of modern Italian cooking with wall-to-wall vistas of Lake Michigan.
+To fully dine like a celebrity, book a table at Michael Jordan's Steak House for decadent steaks, cocktails, and steakhouse sides like roasted garlic mashed potatoes.

 Drink in gorgeous views at The dec Rooftop Lounge + Bar at The Ritz-Carlton Chicago, a swanky cocktail spot 12 stories above the Mag Mile.
-Or spice up your night with a taste of the exotic at Shanghai Terrace, one of the city’s top Chinese restaurants and rooftop lounges on the fourth floor of The Peninsula Chicago.
+Or spice up your night with a taste of the exotic at Shanghai Terrace, one of the city’s top Chinese restaurants and rooftop lounges on the fourth floor of The Peninsula Chicago, named one of the top 5 hotels in the country.